• Student Portal

 Course outline

-This course is delivered online and you will not be required to attend classes or lectures.
-You will:-
+This course is delivered online and you will not be required to attend classes.
+You will:

-• receive the personal support of our qualified Trainers & Assessors either via email, online chat or phone.
+• Receive the personal support of our qualified Trainers and Assessors either via email, online chat or phone.
 Our education team is made up of experienced and working veterinary nurses, veterinarians and animal scientists who have hands-on experience in a range of veterinary hospitals and animal related organisations and businesses, and

-To gain the valuable practical skills required to successfully complete this course, you will be required to complete 100 hours of workplace based training (a Work Placement).
+To gain the valuable practical skills required to successfully complete this course, we recommend you complete 100 hours of workplace based training (a Work Placement).

 If you are already working in an animal care related business, or volunteering in an animal related organisation, it may be possible to use your place of employment for your workplace training.
 You will still need to submit your workplace details for review and approval.

-Ideal work placement facilities include kennels, catteries, doggy day care centres, animal welfare shelters, pet shops (with access to animals), wildlife rehabilitation centres or zoos.
+Ideal work placement facilities include kennels, catteries, doggy day care centres, animal welfare shelters, pet shops (with access to animals), wildlife rehabilitation centres, zoos or veterinary practices.
 Keep in mind, you will need to have access to at least two species of animals.
-For more information see our Work Placement FAQ’s below or visit Practical Work Placements in Animal Care
+For more information see our Work Placement FAQ’s below or visit Practical Work Placements in Animal Care.

 To complete the course you will:-